BUYER READINESS

 BANT and DecisionScope are sometimes treated as competing frameworks.
 They are not.
 They run at different moments in the pipeline and answer different questions.

-Here is the verdict.
-BANT and DecisionScope do not compete, because they do not operate at the same moment.
-BANT is a gate: it screens the lead in and decides where a seller spends effort before the cycle starts.
-DecisionScope is a diagnostic: it measures whether the qualified deal that lead became can actually close.
 A lead can clear every BANT criterion and still die in no-decision, because Budget, Authority, Need, and Timeline are the four things a buyer can say out loud on a first call, and completion depends on four things they usually cannot.
 Use BANT to allocate effort.
 Use DecisionScope to predict completion.
-The relationship is not side-by-side.
-It is layered: the diagnostic sits beneath qualification, and the gap between the two is where most BANT-qualified pipeline quietly goes to die.
+The relationship is layered: the diagnostic sits beneath qualification, and the gap between the two is where most BANT-qualified pipeline quietly goes to die.

-The data exposes the gap through BANT's own vocabulary.
-Among average performers, the two most common loss reasons logged are "lack of budget" at 22% and "not a priority" at 20%.
-Among top performers, deals lost to indecision are 364% rarer.
-Read that gap carefully.
-"Lack of budget" and "not a priority" are BANT's own categories.
+- Among average performers, the two most-logged loss reasons are “lack of budget” (22%) and “not a priority” (20%).
+Both are BANT's own categories.
 They are also exactly the labels a rep reaches for when a deal died of unmeasured indecision and the CRM has no better field.
-The top performers are not screening harder at the gate.
-They are diagnosing readiness after it.

 These aren't unqualified leads.
 They passed the BANT screen.
 They had budget, authority, an acknowledged need, a stated timeline.
 They died because screening measures whether the four conditions are stated.
 It doesn't measure whether the buyer can finish.